wpswings/membership-for-woocommerce/README.md

 * [**Membership plugin Backend Demo**](https://demo.wpswings.com/membership-for-woocommerce-pro/get-personal-demo/?utm_source=wpswings-membership-demo&utm_medium=membership-github-page&utm_campaign=backend-demo)

 ## WOOCOMMERCE MEMBERSHIP PLUGIN COMPATIBILITIES

-* [**Subscriptions for WooCommerce** ](https://wordpress.org/plugins/subscriptions-for-woocommerce/) with our free subscriptions plugin, the admin can offer membership subscriptions to users for limited access.
+* [**Subscriptions for WooCommerce** ](https://wordpress.org/plugins/subscriptions-for-woocommerce/) With our free subscriptions plugin, the admin can offer membership subscriptions to users for limited access.
 For limited access, the admin can decide the subscription duration of the membership plan.

 * **Multisite**
 Multisite is a type of WordPress installation that allows you to create and manage a network of multiple websites from a single WordPress dashboard.
 This lets you easily make changes and keep all of your websites updated in one place.

 * **WPML Compatibility**
 Membership for WooCommerce lets the admin add desired content and translate it into multiple languages.
 WPML compatibility gives you easy access to professional translation management.

 ## WHAT PREMIUM VERSION OF MEMBERSHIP FOR WOOCOMMERCE PLUGIN OFFERS